vtamara/prob-excel-rspreadsheet03/README.md

-Simple test that shows problem of spreadsheets generated with rspreadsheet 0.3 and newer, when trying to open them with Excel.
+Simple test that shows problem of spreadsheets generated with rspreadsheet 0.3 and 0.4.1, when trying to open them with Excel.

 Try to open min2.ods with Excel (2013 and 2016), it will fail as shown in screenshot excel2016.png